UCLALibrary/ideptoolkit/digprint.md

 ### Camera & lens setup

-1. Review the Camera and Lens manuals before beginning.
+1. Review the camera and lens manuals before beginning.
 2. Place camera and lens on a clean surface in a dust free room.
-  * Remove front and rear caps from lens.
+  * Remove front and rear caps from lens
-  * Remove body cap from the camera.
+  * Remove body cap from the camera
-  * Use dust removal tool ("Rocket Air Blaster") to clear any dust from the rear and front glass on the lens.
+  * Use dust removal tool ("Rocket Air Blaster") to clear any dust from the rear and front glass on the lens
 3. Attach lens to the camera.
 Align the lens Aperture/mounting Index Line with the white Lens Mounting Mark on the camera body (see Nikon D810 manual diagram, page 2, item 11).

 Example: